Skip to main content

 But later in the fourth quarter of 2016, NAR projections had cooled considerably.
 With national election results that were surprising to many sectors, speculation on what the new administration would mean for real estate in the coming years began.
 The first concern for many in the business was the Fed’s anticipated hike in mortgage lending rates, the first of which occurred in December 2016, making money for housing slightly more expensive to obtain.
 The second concern was inventory of what they called affordable housing.
 NAR conducted a survey in the fourth quarter of 2016, and found that there was a significant decrease in consumer confidence as we enter the 2017 market.
 But here’s the thing: Consumers’ confidence was not that they couldn’t find a house, but that the house in question would be affordable.

-realestateoutlook2Affordability appears to be the new buzzword for real estate in 2017, as more buyers seek for affordable houses for sale.
+realestateoutlook2Affordability appears to be the new buzzword for real estate in 2017.
 The definition of affordable encompasses more than just the pricing of the home, but includes possible resale value, condition of the home, and costs associated with owning the home (think homeowners association dues, commuting time, or costs of utilities).
-This means that now is a great time to look for homes for sale.

 Despite a certain sense of healthy caution however, NAR is still projecting a sunny outlook for real estate in 2017 for several reasons: